visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 A curvilinear mesh is similar to a rectlinear mesh.
 The main difference between the two mesh types is how coordinates are specified.
-Recall that in a rectilinear mesh, the coordinates are specified individually for each axis and only a small subset of the nodes in the mesh are provided.
+Recall that in a rectilinear mesh, the coordinates are specified individually for each axis.
+Their cross-product determines the coordinates of any one node in the mesh.
-The coordinate arrays are used to assemble a point for each node in the mesh.
 In a curvilinear mesh, you must provide an X,Y,Z value for every node in the mesh.
 Providing the coordinates for every point explicitly allows you to specify more complex geometries than are possible using rectilinear meshes.